Bikatr7/Kairyou/README.md

 Currently, Kairyou supports two json types, "Kudasai" and "Fukuin".
 "Kudasai" is the native type and originated from that program, Fukuin is what the original onegai program used, as well as what the kroatoan's Fukuin program uses.
 No major differences in replacement are present between the two.

+Kairyou performs some hyphen correction when running a Kudasai json, if a honorific is in both honorifics and (phrases/single_words), Kairyou will likely botch the hyphenation.
+This is because single_words and phrases are run first, and then honorifics are run.
+So this is fixed by regex at the end of the process.

 [Blank Kudasai Json](examples/blank_kudasai.json)

 [Example Kudasai Json](examples/cote_kudasai.json)